 Then this might be for you.

-How to Become a Creator in Fortnite and Get a Creator Code
+How to Become a Creator in Fortnite in 2021 and Get Code

 Epic Games released the “Support-A-Creator” program which enables active video makers, streamers, storytellers, artists, cosplayers, musicians, and community builders to earn money by creating content for Fortnite and other games from Epic’s library.